Cyber Attacks Detection, Prevention, and Source Localization in Digital Substation Communication using Hybrid Statistical-Deep Learning: Cyber Attacks Detection, Prevention, and Source Localization

 \subsubsection{MitM Detection}

-Whereas the first component is meant to accept exactly $FS$ SV frames per second while reducing the likelihood of malicious frames being accepted, this third component aims at detecting advanced MitM attacks.
-In this type of attack, it is assumed that the attacker can completely block the legitimate SV stream and inject a malicious one.
+Whereas the first component is meant to accept exactly $FS$ SV frames per second while minimizing the likelihood of malicious frames being accepted, this fourth component aims at detecting MitM attacks on SV streams.
+In this type of attack, the attacker can completely block the legitimate SV stream and inject a malicious one by compromising one forwarding device between the SV publisher and subscriber.
 Thus, the subscriber device receives exactly $FS$ frames per second as expected.
-Still, the act of intercepting and tampering with the forwarded SV frames causes an inevitable change in the statistics of the received SV stream at the subscriber level.
-In fact, to perform the MitM attack, the attacker is required to change the NIC configuration of the compromised forwarding device to disable the HSR bridge between the two NICs.
-Then, the network traffic needs to be monitored, tampered with, and forwarded from one NIC to the other at the device application layer, causing the inevitable alteration of the forwarded traffic statistical properties.
-To detect these changes, a Recurrent Neural Network (RNN) is deployed to detect anomalous variations in the EMG parameters.
+Still, as experimentally shown, the act of intercepting and tampering with the forwarded SV frames causes an inevitable change in the latency and jitter statistics of the received SV stream at the subscriber level.
+In fact, to perform the MitM attack, the attacker is required to change the NIC configuration of the compromised forwarding device to modify the frames forwarding rules or to disable the HSR bridge between the two NICs.
+Then, the network traffic needs to be monitored, tampered with, and forwarded from one NIC to the other in user-space level on the device, causing the inevitable alteration of the forwarded traffic statistical properties.
+A RNN is deployed to detect anomalous variations in the EMG parameters.
 The input of the RNN consists of the mean ($m$), standard deviation ($s$), and skewness ($\gamma_1$) of the $F_{as}$ measured on the accepted frames, calculated over a sliding window of 200 samples with a step size of 50 samples.
 The RNN outputs the likelihood of an ongoing MitM attack.
 A grid search approach is used to select the most appropriate RNN model and perform hyperparameter optimization.
-The considered RNN models include Elman RNN, Long-Short Term Memory (LSTM), and Gated Recurrent Units (GRU), whereas the dimension and the number of hidden layers vary from 3 to 20 and from 2 to 8, respectively.
+The considered RNN models include Elman RNN, LSTM, and Gated Recurrent Units (GRU), whereas the dimension and the number of hidden layers vary from 3 to 20 and from 2 to 8, respectively.
 The model providing the best trade-off between model complexity, detection accuracy, and prediction time consists of 4 stacked LSTM cells of 20 neurons each.
 Finally, to perform the binary classification, a fully connected layer is stacked to the output of the last LSTM cell.